From Ankara to New Haven

-(1) See the enclosed article “Hindemith at Yale” by Prof. Allen Forte.
+(1) See the article “Hindemith at Yale” by Prof. Allen Forte.

-(3) A photo of Hindemith in Ankara and that of his bust at the entrance of the conservatory are enclosed
+(3) A photo of Hindemith in Ankara and that of his bust at the entrance of the conservatory are available.

 (4) Atatürk said to Wilhelm Kempff, in an all night conversation in Ankara in 1927, that without parallel reforms in music the reforms being made in other areas in Turkey would remain incomplete.
 See the enclosed note on Atatürk’s discussion with Wilhelm Kempff on the importance of classical music in the context of the reform movement in the Turkish Republic.